zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

     Look at the log file "/u01/app/oracle/cfgtoollogs/dbca/CDB1/PDB1/CDB1.log" for further details.
     ```

-9. Set the environment variable to CDB1.
-Enter **CDB1** at the prompt.
+9. Set the Oracle environment variables.
+At the prompt, enter **CDB1**.

     ```
     $ <copy>. oraenv</copy>